voehrsCyber/terraform-cyberark-deploy/Readme.md

 - [x] Multi region support (eu-central-1, us-west-2 and us-east-1)
 - [x] Multi version support (11.7 and 12.0)
 - [x] Using KMS creating custom policy and role to access KMS
-- [x] Deploying the components AMI and configuring the PVWA on it.
+- [x] Deploying the components AMI and configuring the PVWA,CPM and PSM on it.

 ## How to run
 1. Setup AWS CLI communication by using environemnt variables or via using "aws configure"